Bahareh Tolooshams

 Mentorship and community building: During my time at Harvard University, I actively mentored Harvard College students through the Women in STEM Mentorship program.
 I was also a mentor at InTouch, a peer-to-peer support network to build community and provide support for graduate students.

-Journal club: Geeling Chau and I are reviving the Caltech Neuro+ML journal club in 2024.
+Journal club: Geeling Chau and I co-lead the Caltech Neuro+ML journal club.
 Come and read papers with us.

 Latest news: